SuperNOVAS v1.5

 accuracyNOVAS_FULL_ACCURACY (0) or NOVAS_REDUCED_ACCURACY (1)

-[out]posStructure to populate with the calculated geocentric ICRS position data (Unlike place_gcrs(), the calculated coordinates do not account for aberration or gravitational deflection).
+[out]posStructure to populate with the calculated geometric ICRS position data for a fictitous geocentric observer.
+(Unlike place_gcrs(), the calculated coordinates do not account for aberration or gravitational deflection).

 Returns